mcneel/developer.rhino3d.com/_guide_topics/rhinopython/ghpython-editor.md

 ---
-title: An Overview of the GhPython Component
+title: An Overview of the GhPython Editor
-description: This guide looks at the details of the GhPython component.
+description: This guide looks at the details of the GhPython Editor.
 authors: ['Scott Davidson']
 author_contacts: ['scottd']
 apis: ['RhinoPython']